 Because that’s the big secret.
 Nobody knows everything about e-Commerce.

 Anyone who claims they do, is frankly an arrogant idiot.
 Real experts know there’s always more to learn.

 We have experience and learning in setting up online stores and working with online retailers.
 That means, we’ve seen first hand what works and what doesn’t.
 And, we’ve had a lot of time to process that learning, and put it into practice.

-So, we’ve turned that into 3 key principles of what does and doesn’t make an e-Commerce expert.
+So, we’ve turned that into 3 key principles of what makes someone an e-Commerce expert.

-It doesn’t matter if your e-Commerce expert is at a marketing agency, you’re hiring one for your business, or you just want to build your own expertise, here’s what you should look for.
+It doesn’t matter if your e-Commerce expert is at an agency, you’re hiring one for your business, or you just want to build your own expertise.
+E-Commerce experts :-

 E-Commerce experts start with the online shopper